 If your hand is impaired in any way, it can limit the activities you enjoy, interfere with work and lower your self-esteem.
-Hand surgery at the Zelken Institute for Aesthetic Medicine aims to improve hand strength, flexibility and function.
+Hand surgery at the Jonathan Zelken, MD for Aesthetic Medicine aims to improve hand strength, flexibility and function.
 We can also correct abnormalities that were present at birth.
 It’s a highly specialized surgery, which is why trusting someone with Dr. Zelken’s credentials is in your — and your hands’ — best interest.

 Hand surgery not only restores the strength, function and flexibility of your hand, wrist and fingers, but it can also alleviate pain you’re experiencing in your hand.
 Typically, Dr. Zelken helps patients who suffer from carpal tunnel syndrome, rheumatoid arthritis.
 Dupuytren’s contracture, which is a disabling hand disorder in which thick, scar-like tissue forms within the palm and can cause restricted movement, bending the fingers into an abnormal position.

 Dr. Zelken completed the requisite hand training for his plastic surgery residency at Curtis National Hand Center in Baltimore.
 This program is widely regarded as the nation’s best, and Dr. Zelken completed twice as many rotations at this center as required.
 He is passionate about aesthetic and reconstructive surgery of the hand and is typically willing to take on the most challenging of cases.
 This can range from carpal tunnel surgery to fracture management, tendon repair, nerve repair, trigger finger, adding fingers, replanting fingers, and rejuvenating the aging hand with fat, fillers, and phototherapy.